OpenCommercePay/opencommerce-sdk/examples/README.md

 - `OpenCommerceAccountToolkit`: Main SDK interface
 - `network`: Use 'testnet' for development
 - `Tool`: LangChain class for tools
-- AgentType.ZERO_SHOT_REACT_DESCRIPTION: LangChain agent that uses a simple prompt to determine which tools to use without requiring examples.
+- `AgentType.ZERO_SHOT_REACT_DESCRIPTION`: LangChain agent that uses a simple prompt to determine which tools to use without requiring examples.
 Makes decisions based on tool descriptions.

 ## Available Services